All businesses need insurance, but how much and what type depends

-- This insurance protects buildings, inventory owned by the business against physical loss or damage by theft, fire, water, accident, or other occurrences.
+- This insurance protects buildings, property and inventory owned by a business against physical loss or damage by theft, fire, water, accident, or other occurrences.

 Coverage can include property not located at your business, such as equipment and/or supplies being used Contents Insurance -